ayand/Pokemon-REST-API-Node/README.md

 * Return all the moves a Pokémon can learn
 * Return all the Pokémon who can learn a move
 * Search for Pokémon with a certain species, forme, type, ability, or egg group with ElasticSearch
+* Search for moves with a particular name, category, or type with ElasticSearch

 ## rating-dump
 This is a Maven Java application which uses two source files to read all user ratings of Pokémon from the database and put them in a text file